SrivatsaRv/one2n-vatsa/README.md

 - Clone Terraform Repository - `git clone https://github.com/SrivatsaRv/one2n-assignment-aws-terraform-infra.git`

-### Step-1 - Provision the AWS infrastructure with Terraform
+### Step-1 - Provision the AWS infrastructure with Terraform (EXECUTE THIS ON LOCAL MACHINE)
 - Confirm terraform installation on your machine with - `terraform --version`
 - Navigate to Terraform Working Directory -  `cd one2n-assignment-aws-terraform-infra`,
 - Initialize Terraform - `terraform init`